200ok-vc/200ok.vc/src/views/content/onboarding.md

 ## Next steps?

-Please review the [200 OK Manual](/manual).
+Please review the [Member Manual](/manual).
 I will do my best to keep this up-to-date and hopefully it will answer most of your questions in terms of where information is or what you're supposed to do.